 There are many factors that can cause vehicle accidents, and the injuries sustained can range from severe to mild.
 No two car accidents are alike.
-However, the type of injuries sustained after a vehicle collision are generally similar because there’s only so much movement that the human body can do in a confined space at the moment of impact.
+However, the type of injuries sustained after a vehicle collision is generally similar because there’s only so much movement that the human body can do in a confined space at the moment of impact.
 Continue reading for the top 5 common car accident injuries:

 When the head jerks violently, it creates stress on the neck and spine, causing whiplash.
 This type of injury more commonly occurs after a rear-end collision.
 If left untreated, the effects of whiplash can lead to long-lasting adverse health issues.
 The symptoms of whiplash can develop in as little as 24 hours after the accident and include blurred vision, dizziness, fatigue, neck stiffness and pain, headache, limited neck movement, numbness in the arms, and pain in the shoulders, arms or upper back area.
 In severe cases, whiplash can cause memory and concentration issues and depression.
 The treatment for whiplash can be quite intensive and take time to unfold because the injury itself requires ample healing time.
 Whiplash treatment usually involves the use of muscle relaxants and anti-inflammatory prescription medication to help with the pain and discomfort.
 Furthermore, your doctor will recommend a physiotherapist to help you with range of motion exercises, massage to promote tissue healing, and ultrasound therapy.
 You may also be asked to wear a neck brace to support the weight of your head as you heal.